retiredbatmanforsale/lexai-fellowship/README.md

 # 🧠 April '25 Lex AI Fellowship · *Zero to ML-Hero*

-Welcome to the **Lex AI Fellowship** — a deep dive into the mathematical soul of machine learning.
+Welcome to the **Lex AI Fellowship** : a deep dive into the mathematical soul of machine learning.
-From first principles to hands-on implementation, this program is your personal fastlane into the world of **Linear Algebra, Calculus, Machine Learning**, and real-world intelligence.
+From first principles to hands-on implementation, this program is your personal fastlane into the world of **Linear Algebra, Calculus, Machine Learning, Deep Learning, Transformers, Language Models**, and real-world intelligence.

-> 💡 Whether you're a startup founder, autodidact, or engineer hungry for first principles — this is your mathematical dojo.
+> 💡 Whether you're a startup founder, autodidact, or engineer hungry for first principles, this is your mathematical & applied AI dojo.

 ---

 ## 🧾 Curriculum Map

-Each session is a blend of code, theory, and intuition — designed to make concepts *stick* and scale your mental models.
+Each session is a blend of code, theory, and intuition - designed to make concepts *stick* and scale your mental models.

 | 🔢 #  | 🧠 Title | 📂 Notebook | 🧰 Concepts & Takeaways |
 |------|---------|-------------|-------------------------|